 Curry powder is a spice blend invented by the British to flavor food and mimic Indian Cuisine.
 It is also used in other cuisines all over the world.

-The main ingredients in Curry powder are Turmeric, cumin, and coriander.
+The main ingredients in it are Turmeric, cumin, and coriander.
 Other Ingredients used are fenugreek, black pepper, ginger, cayenne pepper, and others.

 It is sold in stores and variations include mild, and hot based on the pepper level.

 The average curry powder recipe can contain from 4 to 20 ingredients.
-This DIY curry powder ingredients makes use of just 8 ingredients and it's so good you'll never go store-bought again!
-The ingredients in this curry powder recipe include:
+This one makes use of just 8 ingredients and it's so good you'll never go store-bought again!
+The ingredients in this recipe include:

 Turmeric